Dataherald/dataherald-enterprise-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Dataherald AI's enterprise documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Dataherald AI** (/lu'make/) is an enterprise NL-to-SQL tool that serves as your data team's best friend.
+By reducing the overhead of ad-hoc questions from your business users, the tool uncaps the productivity of your data team.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.